-The impairment test resulted in impairment loss of € 5,731 k burdening the consolidated Statement of Comprehensive Income.
-Derecognition of goodwill within the reporting period pertains by € 3,483 k to the subsidiary company BEOGRADSKO MESOVITO PREDUZECE and by € 2,248 k to the subsidiary company EXCELSIOR BELGRADE SOCIATE OWNED.
+During the impairment test of recognized goodwill that was conducted at 31/12/2014 there was an arising impairment loss at \in 5.731 millions burdening the consolidated Statement of Comprehensive Income of 2014 fiscal year.
+Derecognition of goodwill within the previous period, pertains by \in 3.483 k to the subsidiary company BEOGRADSKO MESOVITO PREDUZECE and by \in 2.248 k to the subsidiary company EXCELSIOR BELGRADE SOCIATE OWNED.